iptoux/kaliton/README.md

 ## Can i test it?

-Yes but, i had just done organize the structure and do some recode, but no tests/run yet.
+Yes but, i may be have bugs/errors.

 ## main/dev branch